nicholas-long/environment/zet/20231207155238/README.md

-# script to move downloads and screenshots to current directory
+# script to move downloads and screenshots from clipboard to current directory

 - concept of `script to move downloads and screenshots to current directory`